StreakYC/mache/README.md

 After each call to *processLog(RequestLogs)*, the following method is called once for each field defined in the schema:
  - **getField(String)** returns the value for the given field name.
 The field name is guaranteed to be an interned string for efficient comparison.
 The return type should be appropriate to the data type you gave in *getFieldType*, but can be any object for which the *toString()* can be parsed appropriately by BigQuery (i.e. for an integer, either an Integer or a Long can be returned).
 If there is an error parsing the field, return null to abort the export.
 To indicate a lack of value, return an empty string.

-In order to run your BigqueryFieldExporter, you will need to imlement a com.streak.logging.analysis.BigqueryFieldExporterSet.
+In order to run your BigqueryFieldExporter, you will need to implement a com.streak.logging.analysis.BigqueryFieldExporterSet.
 It only has one method:
  - **getExporters()** returns the list of BigqueryFieldExporters.

 Checkout the documentation in <code>LogsExportConfiguration</code>.